-LOOK DOWN AND BEHIND, then gradually move both ground speed control levers evenly BACK from neutral.
+LOOK DOWN & BEHIND, then gradually move both ground speed control levers evenly BACK from neutral.
 Slow down and repeat.

-Note: Practice backing up for several minutes before attempting to do so near objects.
-The zero-turn riding mower turns sharply in reverse as well as forward, and backing up straight takes practice.
+NOTE: Practice backing up for several minutes before attempting to do so near objects.
+The rider turns sharply in reverse as well as forward, and backing up straight takes practice.